AlexxIT/go2rtc/README.md

 ```

 - local access to RTSP is not a problem for [FFmpeg](#source-ffmpeg) integration, because it runs locally on your server
-- local access to API is not a problem for [Home Assistant Add-on](#go2rtc-home-assistant-add-on), because Hass runs locally on same server and Add-on Web UI protected with Hass authorization ([Ingress feature](https://www.home-assistant.io/blog/2019/04/15/hassio-ingress/))
+- local access to API is not a problem for [Home Assistant Add-on](#go2rtc-home-assistant-add-on), because Home Assistant runs locally on same server and Add-on Web UI is protected with the Home Assistant authorization ([Ingress feature](https://www.home-assistant.io/blog/2019/04/15/hassio-ingress/))
 - external access to WebRTC TCP port is not a problem, because it used only for transmit encrypted media data
   - anyway you need to open this port to your local network and to the Internet in order for WebRTC to work